 I guess in the back of my mind was the assumption that Halaran might not have even viewed the curse as a genuine threat -- it would be awfully hard to justify putting those you love most at risk like that.
 I guess the conclusion I'd unconsciously reached about that was that the curse was a convenient excuse trotted out by the former friend, and given credence by others in the Dunedain community -- including Litharel -- to justify having sympathy for/favoring the rejected suitor, who came from a more illustrious family, etc. I kind of had the impression that Litharel was disappointed by his daughter's choice of husband -- not because anyone really thought the curse was going to act upon them, but because Halaran wasn't so well-connected.
 But perhaps I've really misinterpreted that situation.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four seven four eight as a four place number.
+In the field marked validation number, enter zero two three two as a four place number.